Cagayan River (Mindanao): Etymology

 The name of the river Cagayan comes from the Malayo-Polynesian word "Ag", which means water.
 "Kagay" means river and "Kagayan" is place with a river.
+This river is not to be confused with the country's longest and largest river of the same name located in northern Luzon, despite sharing similar etymology with each other.

 Geography

 Course

 The river's headwaters is found in the Kalatungan Mountain Range, in the central portion of the province of Bukidnon.
-It flows northward towards Cagayan de Oro for about 90 km before emptying into the Macajalar Bay.
+It flows northward towards Cagayan de Oro for about 90 km before emptying into Macajalar Bay.

 Drainage Area

 The river drains an area of approximately 1521 km2.
 About 80% of the drainage basin is located in the Province of Bukidnon and the rest is in Iligan and Cagayan de Oro.

 Tributaries

 The main tributaries of the Cagayan de Oro River are the following: